 Mow less frequently

 This may catch you by surprise and seem counter-intuitive, but it’s actually true; the best way to protect your lawn during a drought is to mow it less frequently and only when the grass starts becoming overgrown.
-Each time you cut your grass, it loses water.
+Each time you engage with grass cutting, it loses water.
 When rain is plentiful, it’s no big deal – the cut grass will re-hydrate itself with each rainfall, flourishing.
 When that water is not replenished, the grass begins to die.
 It also becomes extremely susceptible to insects and fungal disease, dangers that could ultimately destroy it.
 When you limit the number of times that you mow your lawn, you’re giving the grass a chance to retain water.
 For best results:

 Don’t mow your lawn more often than every two weeks.